 The opening tracking shot of the film was originally a discarded trim from the footage of the village napalm attack.
 While going through the trims, Francis Ford Coppola accidentally stumbled on the trim and added it.
 He later said that having that trim complemented well with the The Doors' "The End" and the accompanying montage.

 Francis Ford Coppola, who considered offering the role of Willard to Al Pacino, said that Pacino would probably have played the role if they could have filmed the movie in his New York City apartment.
-Jack Nicholson also was offered the role but turned it down.
+Jack Nicholson also was offered the role, but turned it down.

 John Milius explained how he had come up with the title "Apocalypse Now".
-Apparently this was derived from a, at that time (1965), very popular tattoo amongst the hippie community of a peace sign that said "Nirvana Now".
-Milius, by adding just a couple of extra lines, edited the peace symbol to make it look like a circle with a B52 bomber in the middle and changed the slogan to "Apocalypse Now".
+Apparently, this was derived from, at that time (1965), a very popular tattoo amongst the hippie community of a peace sign that said "Nirvana Now".
+Milius, by adding just a couple of extra lines, edited the peace symbol to make it look like a circle with a B52 bomber in the middle, and changed the slogan to "Apocalypse Now".

 There are three different treatments of the opening and end credits.
 In the 35mm version, the credits roll over surrealistic explosions and burning jungle.
 The 70mm version has none of this, no credits, nothing but a one-line copyright notice at the end.
 Both versions are available on video.
 The 70mm version has been letterboxed.
 A third version has the credits rolling over a black background.

 Francis Ford Coppola went to UCLA film school with all of the members of The Doors, including Jim Morrison, who agreed to let Coppola use the master recordings of their music for his Vietnam film.
 The five-and-a-half-hour early assembly cut of the movie was scored entirely using songs by The Doors before an actual score was created.